WPZOO/Penguin/README.md

 If you are a multilangual and wanna help us make PENGU!N even more international, join us on [webtranslateit.com](https://webtranslateit.com/en/projects/9863-PENGU-N).

-### Starting on a professional base
+### Starting point
-PENGU!N is based on the well known and well maintained starter theme _s (underscores).
+PENGU!N is based on the well known and maintained [starter theme _s](https://github.com/Automattic/_s) (underscores).

 ### Font / icon font
-PENGU!N's typeface is the elegant sans-serif font Raleway, hosted on Google and shared with the SIL Open Font License.
+PENGU!N's typeface is the elegant sans-serif font [Raleway](http://www.google.com/fonts/specimen/Raleway), hosted on Google and shared with the SIL Open Font License.

 The icon font used in PENGU!N only contains the icons which are really needed.
-These icons coming from the ionicons font which have designed by @benjsperry and licensed under MIT.
+These icons coming from the [ionicons](http://ionicons.com/) font which have designed by [@benjsperry](https://twitter.com/benjsperry) and licensed under MIT.

 ### Masonry
+The multi column layout which appears on a bigger screen has implemented with the help of [Masonry](http://masonry.desandro.com/), a JavaScript grid layout library.
+Masonry is available under the MIT license.

+### Customizer Library
+This is a helpful library for working with the influded WordPress Theme customizer.
+[Customizer](https://github.com/devinsays/customizer-library) Library is shared by Devin Price on github.

-### Fluidvids/Fitvids
+### Fluidvids
+[Fluidvids](https://github.com/toddmotto/fluidvids) is a JavaScript library and helps PENGU!N to show your embed videos in a responsive way.
+Fluidvids is available under the MIT license.